cfeenstra67/sqlauthz/README.md

 # sqlauthz - Declarative permissions management for PostgreSQL

-`sqlauthz` allows you to manage your permissions in PostgresSQL in a **declarative** way using simple rules written in the [Polar](https://www.osohq.com/docs/reference/polar/foundations) language.
+`sqlauthz` allows you to manage your permissions in PostgreSQL in a **declarative** way using simple rules written in the [Polar](https://www.osohq.com/docs/reference/polar/foundations) language.
 Polar is a language designed by [Oso](https://www.osohq.com/) specifically for writing authorization rules, so its syntax is a great fit for declaring permissions.
 As an example of what this might look like, see the examples below:

 ```polar
 # Give `user1` the `USAGE` permission on schema `myschema`;